sc222an/hopfield-networks/README.md

 The following instructions detail how to set up the project locally using a Python Virtual Environment (venv).

 Prerequisites
 Ensure Python 3.8 or higher is installed on your system.

-    Create the Virtual Environment
 Navigate to the root directory of the project in your terminal and execute the following command to create a virtual environment named venv:

 macOS and Linux:
     python3 -m venv venv